bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/plans.md

 # Bedrock Linux 1.0alpha4 Flopsie Plans

-This page serves to describe plans for the upcoming release of Bedrock Linux, 1.0alpha4 "Flopsie".
-Flopsie is tentatively set for release by January 1st, 2014.
+This page serves to describe plans for the then-upcoming release of Bedrock Linux, 1.0alpha4 "Flopsie".
+Flopsie has since been released on 2013/12/30.
+The following is thus out-of-date, but is kept in case anyone is curious.

 ## /etc issue fix